vogelito/glacierprotocol/_docs/key-generation/transfer-to-paper.md

     [iOS](https://itunes.apple.com/us/app/qr-reader-for-iphone/id368494609?mt=8),
     [Android](https://play.google.com/store/apps/details?id=com.application_4u.qrcode.barcode.scanner.reader.flashlight&hl=en).

-4. Transfer the <span class="warning">cold storage address</span> to a
+4. Transfer the <span class="warning">Bitcoin Master Public Key</span> to a non-quarantined computer.
-non-quarantined computer.
     1. **On the Q1 computer**, display the
-    <span class="warning">cold storage address</span> as a
+    <span class="warning">Bitcoin Master Public Key</span> as a
     <span class="warning">QR code</span> on the screen:
-        1. In File Manager, navigate to the "Home" folder, then the "glacier" folder, and double-click "address.png".
+        1. In File Manager, navigate to the "Home" folder, then the "cryptoglacier" folder, and double-click "bitcoin_master_public_key.png".
     2. Use the smartphone's QR code reader to read the <span class="warning">QR code</span>.
 When the <span class="warning">QR code</span> is successfully read, the smartphone should display the text
-    <span class="warning">cold storage address</span>.
+    <span class="warning">Bitcoin Master Public Key</span>.
-    3. Verify the <span class="warning">cold storage</span> address on the
-    smartphone matches the <span class="warning">cold storage address</span> in the Quarantined Scratchpad.
+    3. Verify the <span class="warning">Bitcoin Master Public Key</span> address on the smartphone matches the <span class="warning">Bitcoin Master Public Key</span> in the Quarantined Scratchpad.

         **If it does not match, do not proceed**.
 Try using a different QR reader application or restarting the Deposit Protocol.
 Seek assistance if discrepancies persist.

     4. Use the smartphone to send the
-    <span class="warning">cold storage address</span> to yourself using a
+    <span class="warning">Bitcoin Master Public Key</span> to yourself using a
     messaging app which you'll be able to access from a laptop.
     (E-mail is not recommended for security reasons.)
+    5. Take a picture of the QR Code
+    6. Use the smartphone to send the
+    <span class="warning">QR Code</span> to yourself using a
+    messaging app which you'll be able to access from a laptop.
+    (E-mail is not recommended for security reasons.)

-5. Repeat the previous step for the
+5. Repeat the previous step for the following:
+* <span class="warning">Litecoin Master Public Key</span>, stored in "litecoin_master_public_key.png"
+* <span class="warning">Bitcoin Cash Master Public Key</span>, stored in "bitcoin_cash_master_public_key.png"
+* <span class="warning">Ethereum Address</span>, stored in "ethereum_address.png"
-<span class="warning">redemption script</span>, stored in "redemption.png."
+* <span class="warning">Ripple Address</span>, stored in "ripple_address.png"

-    When comparing the <span class="warning">redemption script</span> shown on the smartphone to the
-    <span class="warning">redemption script</span> in the Quarantined Scratchpad, it's sufficient to check
-    the first 8 characters, the last 8 characters, and a handful of characters somewhere in the middle.

 6. Power down the smartphone and return it to the Faraday bag.
 7. Shut down **both** quarantined computers entirely.
 As a precaution against